hiteh/wp_security_headers_d222/README.md

 # WP Security Headres

 A simple plugin to organize the headers responsible for the security of your website.
 At the moment, there is no user interface implanted yet.
-Settings can be configured directly in the table passed as an argument to the object constructor of the D222_Headers class.
+Settings can be configured directly in the array passed as an argument to the object constructor of the D222_Headers class.
 You can see how it works by looking at the wp_security_headers.php file.
 You can currently set the following headers:

 -------------------------------